undeadwanderer/undead-userscripts/README.md

 ### Scripts in this repo:

 !NEW! **tabun-filters** — Post and comment filters for the MLP fansite tabun.everypony.ru.
-Fork of a defunct userscript by SAHCET.
-More information can be found at the script's folder.
+Fork of an abandoned userscript by SAHCET.
+See the script's folder for more information.

 **derpibooru-forum-filter** — Spoilers forum topics with "NSFW" in the title on Derpibooru (haven't implemented it for all pages yet).
 [Upd.
 2024-02-18: Due to as of now using Mark Taiwan's gui library for the settings, __requires Violentmonkey__ if you're on Firefox.
 Said settings can be found in the "Userscripts" tab on the Settings page.]